ivandotv/microbundle-template/README.md

 ## Package manager

 [pnpm](https://pnpm.io) is my package manager of choice.
 You can use something else, just make sure to update the scripts in package.json and change any references to pnpm.

+## VSCode Dev Container

+There is a vscode dev container setup that uses `Node v16`, github cli, and docker in docker.
+It also automatically installs `pnpm` in the container, and sets `git` to automatically sings the commits.